iantc/omeka-atwood/README.markdown

-## Omeka Foundation theme
+## Omeka-foundation theme

-Integrate Omeka 2.0 theme API with Zurb Foundation 4 framework.
+A very basic Omeka port of the Zurb Foundation framework.
 Foundation is based around The Grid; a twelve-column, semi-liquid layout.
 Find out more at: http://foundation.zurb.com/docs/index.php